uzh-dqbm-cmi/lab-website/content/home/feed.md

 # Custom widget.
-widget = "custom"  # Do not modify this line! active = true  # Activate this widget weight = 30  # Control the order that this section appears.
+widget = "custom"  # Do not modify this line! active = true  # Activate this widget weight = 63  # Control the order that this section appears.

-title = "Test Section"
+title = "LinkedIn Feed"

 [design]
   # Choose how many columns the section has.
 Valid values: 1-12.